stevenshave/pbSEC/MassFinder/README.md

         - (Assuming compilation for Windows)

 # Usage
-Upon execution of massfinder.py, the user will be asked to specify a platemap defining which masses are to be looked for in each well.
-An extract from a platemap CSV file (comma separated, no header) follows:
+Upon execution of massfinder.py, the user will be asked to specify a pool definition file defining which masses are to be looked for in each well.
+An extract from a definition file in the CSV file format (comma separated, no header) follows:

 |      |        |
 |------|--------|